 Archive - Sports Article

-For a full recap, see Friday's print edition of The Spirit.
+For a full report on the event, see today's print edition of The Spirit.

 Today's schedule includes a baseball game at home against St. Marys at 3 p.m. and a softball game against the Lady Dutch at 4:15 p.m.

 The Midwest Regional final was held at Quickens Loan Arena this year.
 The undefeated Kentucky Wildcats came in as heavy favorites to move on to the Final Four in Indianapolis.
 That didnâ€™t stop Daxter Miles of West Virginia to proclaim that Kentucky will be 36-1 after the two teams meet Thursday night.
 That certainly did not happen.
 The Wildcats completely overwhelmed the Mountaineers and doubled them up 78-39.
 In the early game, Notre Dame topped Wichita State 81-70.
 This marked the first time the Irish have reached the Elite 8 since 1979.